The Doors of Perception: Literature

-For the Scottish poet, Edwin Muir "Mr. Huxley's experiment is extraordinary, and is beautifully described".
+For the Scottish poet Edwin Muir, "Mr. Huxley's experiment is extraordinary, and is beautifully described".
 Thomas Mann, the author and friend of Huxley, believed the book demonstrated Huxley's escapism.
 He thought that while escapism found in mysticism might be honourable, drugs were not.
-Huxley's 'aesthetic self-indulgence' and indifference to humanity would lead to suffering or stupidity; Mann concluded the book was irresponsible, if not quite immoral, to encourage young people to try the drug.
+Huxley's 'aesthetic self-indulgence' and indifference to humanity would lead to suffering or stupidity; Mann concluded the book was irresponsible, if not quite immoral, to encourage young people to try the drug mescaline.

 For Huxley's biographer and friend, the author Sybille Bedford, the book combined sincerity with simplicity, passion with detachment.
 "It reflects the heart and mind open to meet the given, ready, even longing, to accept the wonderful.
 The Doors is a quiet book.
 It is also one that postulates a goodwill – the choice once more of the nobler hypothesis.
 It turned out, for certain temperaments, a seductive book".
 For biographer David King Dunaway, The Doors of Perception, along with The Art of Seeing, can be seen as the closest Huxley ever came to autobiographical writing.